St. Malachy's

 School groundbreaking parade, 1958

 John Clemente II attended Kindergarten in the old building, then 1st grade (Sister Thomas Virginia) and second grade (Sister Ann Pius) pictured here.
-Father Dohini was pastor.
+Father Doheny was pastor.
 Then he died & was succeeded by Father Kleinklaus.
 I asked John if he remembered the old building and moving to the new one: "Sure !
 My classroom was in the basement.
 I remember that there were narrow windows close to the ceiling.
 There must have been close to a hundred kids in the class, too !
 At least it seemed that way. . .
 At least 70.
 I hated the atmosphere.
 When it was raining it was dark, damp, & cold.
 When it was nice out, you felt like you were trapped in a bloody dungeon !
 LOL.
 When school was over & they let us out, all the parents would wait for us outside in that little school yard to walk us home, a big crowd of them...
 I attended during the transition & remember waiting & keeping tabs on the progress of the construction of the new building, which had a fallout shelter.
 We had regular "duck & cover" fire drills.
 Also, I went to my first wake, for a teacher who died, a Mrs. O'Brien.
 Had nightmares for months afterwards.
 We had regular coupon drives to raise money for the new building, after we were already in it.
 We sold Junket Renet Custard, & turn these coupons in to the nuns. "

 St. Malachy's 7th grade 1968, 1969